 - Open a pull request in GitHub from this forked branch.
 Once this has been merged to

-master, remember to clear out your branch locally
+main, remember to clear out your branch locally

 git branch -D branchName